mill1/SumOfThreeCubesSolver/README.md

 * "end value", int, value up to which the three elements will be cubed.
 Default: 10
 * "process annulling solutions", bool, skip combinations where the sum of two of the three elements is zero.
 F.i: -9³ + 2³ + 9³.
 Default: false
 * "print from", int, value from which the solutions will be printed.
 Default: sum of three cubes of "start value" (e.g. -375 in case of -5)
-* "print up to", int, value up to which the solutions will be printed.
+* "print until", int, value up to which the solutions will be printed.
 Default: sum of three cubes of "end value"
 * "print no solutions", skip printing values for which there are no solutions.
 Default: true ***1**
 * "path", string, output folder for the text file.
 Default: _MyDocuments_ folder

 Command using all arguments:

 `
-SumOfThreeCubesSolver.exe "solver:brute force solver" "start value:-5" "end value:5" "process annulling solutions:false" "print from:0" "print up to:1000" "print no solutions:true" "path:C:\Docs"
+SumOfThreeCubesSolver.exe "solver:brute force solver" "start value:-5" "end value:5" "process annulling solutions:false" "print from:0" "print until:1000" "print no solutions:true" "path:C:\Docs"
 `
 ## Release notes
 None